Clearly identifying courses that use openly licensed resources or have zero resource costs

 The logo for the cost indicators project.
 Contains three colourful books stacked upon each other and the text "cost indicators for course materials".

-Cost indicators identify attributes of a course, such as:
+Cost indicators (also referred to as course markings) identify attributes of a course, such as:

 • Zero Textbook Cost